 \section{Introduction}

-Instance segmentation is the task of segmenting all objects in an image and assigning each of them a different label.
-It forms the necessary first step to the analysis of individual objects in a scene and is thus of paramount importance in many practical applications of computer vision.
+Instance segmentation is the task of segmenting all objects in an image and assigning each of them a different id.
+It is the necessary first step to analyze individual objects in a scene and is thus of paramount importance in many computer vision applications.
 Over the recent years, fully supervised instance segmentation methods have made tremendous progress both in natural image applications and in scientific imaging, achieving excellent segmentations for very difficult tasks \cite{lee2017superhuman, chen2021scaling}.

 A large corpus of training images is hard to avoid when the segmentation method needs to take into account the full variability of the natural world.
-However, in many practical segmentation tasks the appearance of the objects can be expected to conform to certain rules which are known \emph{a priori}.
+However, in many practical segmentation tasks the appearance of the objects can be expected to conform to certain rules that are known \emph{a priori}.
 Examples include surveillance, industrial quality control and especially medical and biological imaging applications where full exploitation of such prior knowledge is particularly important as the training data is sparse and difficult to acquire: pixelwise annotation of the necessary instance-level groundtruth for a microscopy experiment can take weeks or even months of expert time.
 The use of shape priors has a strong history in this domain \cite{osher2007geometric,delgado2014snakes}, but the most powerful learned shape models still require groundtruth \cite{oktay2018anatomically} and generic shapes are hard to combine with the CNN losses and other, non-shape, priors.
 For many high-level priors it has already been demonstrated that integration of the prior directly into the CNN loss can lead to superior segmentations while significantly reducing the necessary amounts of training data \cite{KERVADEC201988}.
 However, the requirement of formulating the prior as a differentiable function poses a severe limitation on the kinds of high-level knowledge that can be exploited with such an approach.
-The aim of our contribution is to address this limitation and establish a framework in which a rich set of non-differentiable rules and expectations can be used to steer the network training.
+Our contribution addresses this limitation and establishes a framework in which a rich set of non-differentiable rules and expectations can be used to steer the network training.